Water of Leith

 Balerno Bridge CSO

-When: Main Construction starts 10th May.
+When: Main Construction Start: project currently under review - start on site TBD.
 Expected duration: approx. 9 months

 What: New CSO chambers with static screen and associated pipework.
 New outfall and headwall